MarvelBavit/cloud_cost_prediction/README.md

 Using LSTM, a variant of Recurrent Neural Networks to learn order dependence in sequence prediction.
 Initially using 4 LSTM layers with dropout regularization, to avoid overfitting.

+Keras python library is used for creating model.

 Read: https://medium.com/x8-the-ai-community/a-7-minute-introduction-to-lstm-5e1480e6f52a - LSTM

 https://machinelearningmastery.com/dropout-for-regularizing-deep-neural-networks/ - Dropout